Shooting Flambient Real Estate Shots

 Now, this looks pretty good.
 If I had redone this photo, I would have turned the lights on before shooting.
 Learn from me and turn all the lights on before you shoot.
 Also, I wouldn’t usually have the chair holding the door open.
 We just got permission to shoot in here less than 5 minutes before, and I was moving fast to teach the students, who had to do this after I finished preparing them.

-Now I am going to click on the HDR and be sure the white brackets are around the black box in the layers and paint over some of the other shadows caused by the flash.
+Now, I am going to click on the HDR, make sure the white brackets are around the black box in the layers, and paint over some of the other shadows caused by the flash.

 The last step is to take the Window Pull on the bottom and drag it to the top.
 Change it from Normal Mode to Darken and create a Layer Mask Hide.
-Then paint using the brush just the windows.
+Then, using the brush, paint just the windows.

-Not a big difference, but now you know how that is done.
-Select all the Layers and then click on COMMAND + E to flatten all the layers.
+It’s not a big difference, but now you know how to do it.
+Select all the Layers and then click COMMAND + E to flatten them.
 Click on COMMAND + S to save it.
 Go back to Lightroom.

 Find the image that will most likely be HDR-Edit.tif.
-Crop photo, make any last color, contrast, or other corrects, and export as a JPEG.
-Here you can see some of my changes on the right.
+Crop the photo, correct any last color, contrast, or other errors, and export it as a JPEG.
+You can see some of my changes on the right.

 Final Image